VncntDzn/vncntdzn/README.md

 # Hello, World 🌎!
 I'm Vincent 👋

-### I'm currently working for Plooma as a software developer 💻.
-Plooma is a start-up company here in the Philippines.
+### I'm currently working for a start-up company here in the Philippines as a software developer 💻.
 Before that I worked for Health Maintenance Inc. as a Web Developer and build many things for HMI.

 As of 2021, my techstack: React, React-Native, Vue.js, AWS, Firebase, MySQL, Node.js and Express.